Estimated reading time: 8 minutes

 Jumping right in and sending out applications or meeting face to face shows a level of ambition that employers will notice.
 Even if you lack a big resume of experience, you’ll show eagerness to learn on the job until you get it right.

 Roughly half of all workers make a significant career change, so if you’re thinking of hopping from business to healthcare, you’re not alone.
 Making a significant change can be stressful for even the most prepared people, so find an outlet to work through your concerns.

 Make a habit of journaling each night before you go to bed.
 Jot down a list of the pros and cons of a given field or plan of attack.
 By doing so, you’ll create a written record of your thought process that you can refer back to in the months ahead.
 Talk with people who are in the career you seek to join.
 Talk with your friends and family about your desire to enter a new field.

 Own Your Transferable Skills

 When you’re chipping away at a new career path, it can seem like you’re starting from scratch.
 But in nearly every instance, you’ll bring something to the table to help you in a new position.
-Remember that every time you feel like throwing in the towel, persist onward!
+Remember that persist onward every time you feel like throwing in the towel!

-You may have developed into a fast typer at your previous jobs, personable presence in the office, or creative contributor.
+You may have developed into a fast typer at your previous jobs, a personable presence in the office, or a creative contributor.
 These are all intangible skills that will transfer to any job.